 MOR offers docent lead tours through many of our changing exhibits, the Siebel Dinosaur Complex, and the Paugh History Hall.

-Volunteers prepare fossils in our Fossil Preparation Lab on a set team.
+Volunteers prepare fossils in our Viewing Lab on a set team.
 Extensive training is required for work in this area.
+Volunteers are required to provide paleontology interpretation for visitors during work one three-hour shift per week and learn many new skills.
+These opportunities are very limited and generally filled by MSU Paleontology students.

 Early learning programs and Family Festivals and Family Days provide many opportunities to work with families and younger children.